 incremental sync would not reflect this change.

-To force an full sync: Remove the sync tool cache inside the install folder.
-File named “AdSyncCookies.dat”.
-Delete that file, and then restart the service.
+To force a full sync: Remove the sync tool cache inside the install folder.
+The file is named “AdSyncCookies.dat.”
+Delete this file, and then restart the service.

 In the event you experience issues with the Sync tool, it has Debug Logging capability!

 in the ADSync install directory, there is a file called Log4Net.config - It needs to be edited in two places:

 <file value=""/> needs to change to a location and file that can be written.

 Once you've made these edits, the AD Sync service needs to be stopped and restarted, and the log file will start populating.